AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_translation_android.md

 - Your project integrates a version of the Agora Chat SDK later than v1.0.3 and has implemented the basic [real-time chat functionalities](./agora_chat_get_started_android?platform=Android).
 - You understand the API call frequency limit as described in [Limitations](./agora_chat_limitation?platform=Android).
 - Translation is not enabled by default.
-To use this feature, contact support@agora.io to enable it.
+To use this feature, you need to subscribe to the **Pro** or **Enterprise** pricing plan and contact support@agora.io to enable it.
 - Because this feature is enabled by the Microsoft Azure Translation API, ensure that you understand the supported target languages as described in [Language support](https://docs.microsoft.com/en-us/azure).

 ## Understand the tech